ppy/osu-wiki/news/2025/2025-04-23-kel-lan-tournament-3-recap.md

 Thank you to everyone who played, staffed, attended, and cheered the players on, both in-person and online!
 On a personal note, I'd also like to thank the hosts — [flapczek](https://osu.ppy.sh/users/8210988) and [myksmyks](https://osu.ppy.sh/users/6840526) — for letting [Walavouchey](https://osu.ppy.sh/users/5773079) and myself in behind the scenes, and allowing us to run around with a phone taking photos and videos of everything.
 This has been a great experience, and it would not have been the same without their kindness and support.

+Next to that, thank you do [Daria Maria](https://osu.ppy.sh/users/10806219) for letting me use their photos that they took during the event.
+If you are interested in their full KEL3 album, you can check it out [here](https://drive.google.com/drive/folders/1qS9Sut7_hds0MJOsJNekDxpPFOBX8Z2I)!

 It's always great to see the osu! community come together and plan amazing events, I can only hope we see more high-quality LANs just like this, and hopefully even have more news posts with IRL coverage.

 —0x84f